redgeoff/slouch/README.md

 A JS API for CouchDB that does the heavy lifting

-## Slouch is a good alternative to nano as:
+## Slouch is a good alternative to nano:

   - You don't have to create an instance for each DB
   - Supports native promises